1 Overview

 Reasons your application could be refused

-Applications may be refused for a number of reasons, including, but not limited to:
+We may refuse your application for a number of reasons, including, but not limited to:

 - the works cause an increase in flood risk at the location of the works or elsewhere